JoeC5/beginner-projects/Used Car Price predictor - Linear Regression/Readme.md

 ## Car Price Prediction

 In this beginner Data Science/Machine Learning project I leverage a data set (from Kaggle.com) to build a price (MSRP) predictive linear regression model.
 The project is broken up into two Jupyter/Python notebooks.
-The Car Price Predictor – EDA notebook walks through my initial exploratory data analysis of the data set.
+The Car Price Predictor – EDA notebook walks through my initial exploratory data analysis (EDA) of the data set.
 The Car Price Predictor – Linear Regression Model notebook leverages my EDA findings to build two linear regression models.

 Each notebook includes explanations of the code as well as my thoughts on the results.